Bmgaynor/contacts/README.md

 ### Automated calling service
 * Use the either Amazon, google, or twillo to then create a phone number that will call the

+* MVP
+When a user calls in they are prompted with a welcome message that has them enter in their code This will then propmt them for what contact they are looking for.